 Weakening The Beams

-Can we avoid that?
+Can we avoid the local weakening effect of welding?
 Yes.

 For a lot more detail on this topic, we have an article which discusses the Engineering involved.